JohnDorsey/PyCellEliminationRun/readme.md

     -external features:

-      -add image compression with a 3d spline.

       -add a full-length sample song.

+      -add a sample image.

       -add more output file formats, including plaintext python integer lists.

-      -inclusion of GZIP and/or LZMA.
+      -inclusion of LZMA and/or GZIP.

-      -finish higher-order fibonacci coding.

-      -arithmetic coding.

     -internal features:

       -simplify the CellElimRunCodecState:

-        -make CellElimRunCodecState unaware of how many dimensions the plaindata has.

         -consider moving the entry point for execution into the CellTargeter, making it more like the player of a one-player game.